lab1092/blender-manual_ja/manual/modeling/meshes/primitives.rst

    Change the way the torus is defined:

 Exterior Radius
-   When :guilabel:`Use Int+Ext Controls` is active, if viewed along the major axis, this is the radius from the center to the outer edge.
+   When *Use Int+Ext Controls* is active, if viewed along the major axis, this is the radius from the center to the outer edge.
 Interior Radius
-   When :guilabel:`Use Int+Ext Controls` is active, if viewed along the major axis, this is the radius of the hole in the center.
+   When *Use Int+Ext Controls* is active, if viewed along the major axis, this is the radius of the hole in the center.

 Grid
 ====

 A standard grid is made out of *n* by *m* vertices.
-The resolution of the x-axis and y-axis can be specified in the context panel in the :guilabel:`Tool Shelf` which appears when the object is created; the higher the resolution, the more vertices are created.
+The resolution of the x-axis and y-axis can be specified in the context panel in the *Tool Shelf* which appears when the object is created; the higher the resolution, the more vertices are created.
-Example objects that can be created out of grids include landscapes (with the proportional editing tool or :guilabel:`Displace` modifier) and other organic surfaces.
-You can also obtain a grid when you create a plane and then use a subdivide modifier in :guilabel:`Edit mode`.
-However, there is a :guilabel:`Landscape` add-on available in the :guilabel:`User Preferences`.
+Example objects that can be created out of grids include landscapes (with the proportional editing tool or *Displace* modifier) and other organic surfaces.
+You can also obtain a grid when you create a plane and then use a subdivide modifier in *Edit mode*.
+However, there is a *Landscape* add-on available in the *User Preferences*.

 X Subdivisions
    The number of spans in the x  direction.
 Minimum of 3, creating two face loops.